SDineshKumar1304/SDineshKumar1304/README.md

 - 🔭 I’m currently working as a Junior Data Scientist Intern at Innomatics Research Labs

-- 🔍 I’m interested in Artificial Intelligence, Machine Learning, and all things Data Science.
+- 🔍 I’m interested in Artificial Intelligence, Machine Learning, and Data Science.

 - 🌱 Currently, I'm learning  to deploy the projects in cloud platforms.